3D Simulations and MLT: II. Onsager's Ideal Turbulence: Methods

-Both experiments \citep{warhaft} and high resolution DNS \citep{sree,falkovich} now are demanding features beyond those in the standard picture of \cite{kolmg41}.
-The DNS \citep{iyer4096} show a ``ramp-cliff'' structure in turbulent velocity $u$, with ramps being relatively placid regions between cliffs.
-Following a suggestion by \cite{iyer4096}, who find that ``the scalar intermittency is dominated by the most singular shock-like cliffs in the scalar field,'' {\em we interpret these cliffs as shocks generated by ``blow up''} (\S\ref{blowup}).
+Experiments \citep{warhaft} and high resolution DNS \citep{sree,falkovich} demand features beyond those in the standard picture of \cite{kolmg41}.
+The DNS of \cite{iyer4096}, have a Taylor-scale Re of 650 using a $4096^3$ grid, and show a ``ramp-cliff'' structure in turbulent velocity $u$, with ramps being relatively placid regions between cliffs.
+Following \cite{iyer4096}, who find that ``the scalar intermittency is dominated by the most singular shock-like cliffs in the scalar field,'' {\em we interpret these cliffs as shocks} (\S\ref{blowup}).
+A strict DNS approach would require that these shocks be resolved after viscous spreading on the grid, taking multiple zones per shock, as did \cite{iyer4096}.

-A strict DNS approach would require that we resolve these shocks by viscous spreading on the grid, taking multiple zones per shock, as did \cite{iyer4096}.
-Instead, in our ILES the ``ramp-cliff'' behavior is approximated by a shock at the grid scale for each ``cliff'', separated by ``ramps'' (\citealt{andrea2}, and Fig.~\ref{fig33}).
-Table~\ref{table2} and \ref{table4} suggest that the normalization between the DNS Kaneda curve (NS), and ILES (Euler) is unity (Eq.~\ref{kolm-ave}), as it would be for our interpretation of the \cite{iyer4096} ``ramp-cliff'' behavior.
-These simulations are dependent only on zoning; NS and ILES converge in the inviscid limit.